NFOK14018U Advanced Food Chemistry

 Type of assessment details

 The written product is a part of the course, but will not be counted for the final grading.
 The grading is based on the final examination.
 However, the first half of the exam questions will be based on the written product submitted by the student.
 The second part of the examination will be based on a question drawn by the student.
-The exam questions will be announced one week before the exam.
+The exam questions will be announced approximately one week before the exam.
 No preparation time.

 Exam registration requirements